 The city of Porto is best experienced by those who discover it while strolling through its historic centre.
 As an appetizer, I suggest you start with the Clerigos Tower (Torre Dos Clerigos), which is one of the symbols of Porto.
 The Church of the Clerigos (Igreja dos Clerigos) and the tower are perfect examples of Italian Baroque architecture and were built in the 18th century.

-Due to the health pandemic, we had to book a time in advance, so we had to wait an hour before we could climb the tower to enjoy the 360° view of the city.
+Due to the health pandemic in 2021, we had to book a time in advance, so we had to wait an hour before we could climb the tower to enjoy the 360° view of the city.
 If this happens to you too (remember to book your ticket online here), you’ll have plenty to do, either by wandering off into the historic centre or by staying in the square to enjoy a typical Portuguese dish: pastel de Bacalhau (a kind of fried cod cake).

 Indeed, the Casa Portuguesa do Pastel de Bacalhau is a famous place to taste this and combines this icon of Portuguese gastronomy with Serra cheese (also typical of the Iberian country).
 A bit expensive, 5 euros, (for what it is), we decided to take only one.
-This was a good decision, as we are not really fans of this food, which will surely delight the taste buds of other visitors.
-But we couldn’t leave (even though it was our first hour in the city) without tasting some specialities!

 After this short break, we finally discovered the Clerigos Tower.
 The visit begins with a stroll through the church, which is very beautiful.
 However, what I particularly enjoyed was climbing a tower to discover distant horizons (in Innsbruck or Brno, I love climbing these old towers full of charm and secrets).
-Well, distant horizons, it was especially to see Porto from the top, since the Tower is the highest in Portugal with 76 meters, and 200 steps will take you to the top (with an intermediate floor).

 After this visit, we let ourselves be carried away by the various historical streets of Porto, which led us to the authentic district of Miragaia.
 You’ll find out soon enough with this article, but there is no set plan of what to do or what to see before something else.
-Just let yourself be carried away by the good vibes of Porto (or its delicious aromas, better than pastel do bacalhau, but shhh).
-Therefore, take the time to venture into the alleys where the laundry hangs nonchalantly in the windows, from where some residents may sometimes greet you warmly.

 This area of Miragaia is perfect for escaping the many tourists who mainly wander around Ribeira, the historic centre.
 We wandered there as I wanted to have an apéritif at the Garden Of Virtues (Parque das Virtudes), a terraced garden with a breathtaking view of the Douro at sunset.
 However, we didn’t discover an idyllic place (lots of needles and rubbish on the ground), and probably didn’t understand where the official entrance to this Garden was.
 It is however at the Passeio Virtudes (just at the top of the Garden) that the inhabitants gather.
 The atmosphere here is warm and inviting for a drink.